-The Master of Engineering degree requires completion of the BME core course requirements, and has its own required sequence to support specialization in biomedical technology design and development.
-The same course cannot be used to satisfy more than one of the requirements.
+The Master of Engineering degree requires completion of the BME core course requirements, and has its own sequence to support specialization in biomedical technology design and development.
+Except for BME 8995 (Projects), the same course cannot be used to satisfy more than one of the requirements.
 Students must meet the academic requirements described in §2.4.5.

-2.6.1 COURSE SEQUENCE (35 CREDITS TOTAL)
+2.6.1 COURSE SEQUENCE (32 CREDITS TOTAL)

-Fall of first semester:
+Fall of first semester (15 credits total):